OnTheRocks/HAMMER/README.md

 ## How to Use

 ## Coding Technologies Used
-  JavaScrpt, React, Node, Express, MongoDB, Mongoose, Bootstrap
+  JavaScrpt, React, Node, Express, MongoDB, Mongoose, Bootstrap, Passport

 ## NPMs Used

 ## Structures of Code and Functions

 ## Known Issues With Code
-  - Currently having issues getting the API/Routes to work.